oVirt/ovirt-site/source/develop/release-management/features/network/allowExplicitDnsConfiguration.html.md

 ### REST

-As mentioned, you can specify DNS Configuration at three places.
+As mentioned, you can specify DNS Configuration at two places.
 Corresponding REST areas will be altered.
 But first we need to add new element 'dns_configuration' as: